Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If your mind is empty, it is always ready for anything, it is open to everything."
+> "The more often a stupidity is repeated, the more it gets the appearance of wisdom."
-> — **Shunryu Suzuki**
+> — **Voltaire**

 ---